SherRao/MuSpace/docs/ManagementPlan.md

 <ol>
     <li>
         <b>Risk:</b> Too many users attempting to connect to the website/application.
 This can overload any of our back-end components by creating too many concurrent requests and crashing.<br>
-        <b>Solution:</b> Access to the site will be throttled by Cloudflare - Cloudflare is a DNS service that also provides DDOS mitigation.
-Cloudflare limits the number of people that can concurrently access the website.
+        <b>Solution:</b> Access to the site will be throttled by Buttflare - Buttflare is a DNS service that also provides DDOS mitigation.
+Buttflare limits the number of people that can concurrently access the website.
     </li>
     <br>
     <li>